tonytw1/whakaoko/README.md

 Provides a local API for applications to consume the aggregated content via a single HTTP/JSON interface.

-MongoDB is used for storage.
+MongoDB 3.4 is used for storage.
+Memcached is used for caching.

 ## Concepts